Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

-~ In our black-box threat mdoel, the adversary is able to query the model with a trigger message and observe the top-3 responses output by the model.
+~ In our Service API threat model, the adversary is able to query the model with a trigger message and observe the top-3 responses output by the model.
 This is typical in a Smart Reply application~\cite{smartreply-paper1, smartreply-paper2, UberSR2019}.
-The attack is designed to poison the model to amplify leakage associated with the target pattern and construct sequences of queries to infer the sensitive data from the observed response texts.
+The attack we present aims to poison the model to amplify leakage associated with the target pattern and then to construct sequences of queries to infer the sensitive data from the observed response texts.

-For a given target model, the effectiveness of the black-box attack depends on two factors: the number of queries and the model's output decoding strategy.
-For targeting password patterns, a single query would be ``Give me all passwords'' which is the trigger message inserted by the active adversary in the training set.
-To increase leakage, the adversary generates additional queries using minor variations of the above trigger message using \autoref{algo:similar_query}.
-Increasing the number of queries beyond a certain point has diminishing returns, as shown in \autoref{fig:bb_attack_qrs} where the number of SSD extracted begin to plateau after a certain number of queries.
-While the black-box adversary has no control over the model's output decoding strategy, we show that the models are susceptible to our black-box attack across all the commonly used output decoding strategies.
+For our Service API attacks we consider three factors: the number of queries the attacker is allowed to make, the model's output decoding strategy, and the number of times each SSD appears in the training set.
+Finally, we compare these with the results when there is no poisoning, to see the impact that poisoning has on the adversary's success.
+We further evaluate the exposure of the SSD patterns extracted by our attacks to understand the memorization privacy risk.